CodeStitchOfficial/Intermediate-Astro-Decap-CMS/README.md

 This project is optimized for Netlify deployment with build caching enabled via `netlify-plugin-cache`.

 **Important Notes:**

 - **First deployment** will be slower as it establishes the cache
 - **Subsequent deployments** will be significantly faster

 **Cache Management:**

 If you need to clear the cache (e.g., after major dependency updates or content collection errors):

 1. Go to Netlify Dashboard → Site Settings → Build & deploy
 2. Click "Clear cache and retry deploy"
 3. Or add `[skip cache]` to your commit message

 **When to clear the cache:**

 - After major dependency updates
 - If you encounter "Cannot find module" errors with content collections
 - After restructuring content files or renaming content collections

 The cache configuration is already set up in `netlify.toml` at the project root.

+<a name="contributing"></a>

+## Contributing

+If you're interested in helping, you can contribute in several ways:

+1. Reporting and Fixing Issues: Feel free to use the issue tracker to report bugs or request features.
+2. Submitting Pull Requests: If you've fixed a bug or added a new feature, submit a pull request with a clear description of your changes.
+3. Providing Feedback: Share your thoughts on the project's current features and suggest improvements.

+Check [open issues](https://github.com/CodeStitchOfficial/Intermediate-Astro-Decap-CMS/issues) and submit PRs.

 <a name="acknowledgments"></a>